Anna Ochoa-Becker International Travel Fellowship

 - International travel cannot be to a country currently under a US State Department travel warning - http://travel.state.gov/content/passports/english/alertswarnings.html

-Selection Process: A committee, appointed by the Dean of the IU School of Education, will make the selection of the fellowship award recipient.
+Selection Process: A committee, appointed by the Director of the Center for International Education, Development and Research (CIEDR), IU School of Education, will make the selection of the fellowship award recipient.
 Every effort will be given to identify recipients who are affiliated with CIEDR, though there is no restriction as to which department or major the recipients might come from.
-Affiliation can be through working with CIEDR, volunteering with CIEDR projects, research is aligned with one or more thematic foci of CIEDR - http://education.indiana.edu/ciedr/ and student works with IUB School of Education faculty who have worked with or have current ties with CIEDR.
+Affiliation can be through working with CIEDR, volunteering with CIEDR projects, research aligned with one or more thematic foci of CIEDR - http://education.indiana.edu/ciedr/ and student works with IUB School of Education faculty who have worked with or have current ties with CIEDR.

 How to apply?: Please submit the following five items: